 Most positions are open to students of all class years, including graduating seniors, although preference is given to sophomores and above.

-Stipends for selected interns will be dependent upon the length of the internship, but will average $10/hour, to a maximum of $4,000 (ten 40-hour work weeks).
+Stipends for selected interns will be dependent upon the length of the internship, up to a maximum of $4,500 (based on ten, 40-hour work weeks).

 These funds may be used to cover living expenses during the internship period, or spent/saved at the recipient’s discretion.